What is a Social Worker?

-Please take a moment to browse through this webpage to learn a little bit about the casework services offered at Paul Road School.
+Please take a moment to browse through this webpage to learn a little bit about the social work services offered at Paul Road School.
 Remember to stop back frequently for updates.

-A Caseworker serves as a liaison between school, home and community, linking parents with available school and community resources to best meet the needs of a student and his/her family.
+A Social Worker is a trained mental health professional who serves as an advocate for students, and families and linking parents with available school and community resources to best meet the needs of a student and his/her family.
 We are part of a multi-disciplinary team of individuals at school working together to make school a happy, successful place for students.

-In addition to working with students, Caseworkers provide assistance to teachers and other school staff, as well as parents/guardians.
-On this web page I will provide links to parenting sites, or you can feel free to give me a call and we can discuss the issue at hand.
+In addition to working with students, social workers provide assistance to teachers and other school staff, as well as parents/guardians.
+On this web page I will provide links to helpful resources or you can feel free to give me a call and we can discuss the issue at hand.
 I am always available by phone, or we can schedule an appointment to meet individually.

-Students can be referred to the caseworker for on-going assistance by their parent/guardian, classroom teacher, or pupil assistance team at school.
+Students can be referred to the social worker for on-going assistance by their parent/guardian, classroom teacher, or pupil assistance team at school.
 Occasionally, if a student is having a problem during the school day they may stop down for a "quick chat" and return to the classroom when feeling better.

 Please feel free to contact me with any questions or concerns.
 I am always available by e-mail(Catherine_Schwasman@gateschili.org) or phone 585-247-2144 x 81108